NUCS349/hw6-neural-networks/problems.md

 Here is a comparison of PyTorch and Numpy methods: [https://github.com/wkentaro/pytorch-for-numpy-users](https://github.com/wkentaro/pytorch-for-numpy-users)

-**IMPORTANT: PyTorch is not included in `requirements.txt`!** To install PyTorch, find the correct install command for your operating system and version of python [here](https://pytorch.org/get-started/locally/).
-For "PyTorch Build" select the `Stable (1.4)` build, select your operating system, for "Package" select `pip` , for "Language" select your python version (either python 3.5, 3.6, or 3.7), and finally for "CUDA" select `None`. **Make sure to run the command with your conda environment activated.**
+To install PyTorch, find the correct install command for your operating system and version of python [here](https://pytorch.org/get-started/locally/).
+For "PyTorch Build" select the `Stable (1.7)` build, select your operating system, for "Package" select `pip` , for "Language" select your python version (either python 3.5, 3.6, or 3.7), and finally for "CUDA" select `None`. **Make sure to run the command with your conda environment activated.**

 _Note: To determine which python you are using, type `python --version` into your command line._